mgrube753/bachelor-thesis/20_experiments/README.md

 The script [`50_src/analysis_qualitative.py`](50_src/analysis_qualitative.py), which would have been LLM-based (using all questions instead of sampled ones), was not used as the qualitative analysis was performed manually by experts instead (using sample sets).
 This approach was used in the archived experimental run in [`../70_prior_exp_run/`](../70_prior_exp_run/) for both thesis experiments.

-Whether all ratings are available, run the Jupyter notebooks:
+**Particularly useful for viewers**: Whether all ratings are available, run the Jupyter notebooks:

 - [`50_src/evaluation1_quan.ipynb`](50_src/evaluation1_quan.ipynb) - Quantitative analysis of Experiment 1
 - [`50_src/evaluation1_qual.ipynb`](50_src/evaluation1_qual.ipynb) - Qualitative analysis of Experiment 1